Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - unbiased estimators are not always the best approach, as we will see low bias means high variance so there are trade-offs to be made.

 ### Overfitting and underfitting
-- low order polynomial (small hypothesis space) lead to underfitting, performs bad both on data and on generalization
+- low order polynomial (small hypothesis space) leads to underfitting, performs bad both on data and on generalization
-- high order polynomial (big hypothesis space) yield excellent performance on the training data but generalize very poorly on new data because it is a poor representation of the true function.
+- high order polynomial (big hypothesis space) yields excellent performance on the training data but generalize very poorly on new data because it is a poor representation of the true function.

 Increasing the size of the hypothesis space always lead to reducing the training error but the true error raises.